oracle/json-in-db/MuSprint/README.md

 ### 3 Build and Run Docker Image

 This involves deployment of a frontend server (React) and a backend server (Express + SODA).The following instructions are for running two standalone apps.
-Alternatively, you can also use [`docker compose`](https://docs.docker.com/compose/) for running multi-container Docker applications.
+Alternatively, you may use [`docker compose`](https://docs.docker.com/compose/) for running multi-container Docker applications.

 #### 3.1 Deploying frontend server [Console - 1]